 So you don’t need any hooks or nails into the wood poles.

-Technically you can just do one tie on the bottom and then wrap your twine around a ridge on the opposite pole and interweave it up that way.
+NOTE: Technically you can just do one tie on the bottom left pole, and then wrap your twine around a ridge on the right pole, and weave it diagonally all the way up.

-A thumbtack.
-They were doing pretty good standing on their own though, I just did that to tighten the top line more.
+They poles were doing pretty good standing on their own though.
+I just did that to tighten the top line more.